mayangeline05/Hello/README.md

 - Provide advanced visualization options such as PCA and t-SNE.
 - Deploy the app online for broader accessibility.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ---

-Created by [Your Name] as part of the CSEC 413: Modeling and Simulation Final Project.
+Created by [May Angeling] as part of the CSEC 413: Modeling and Simulation Final Project.